-Others take enjoyment from creating their own "blends" from scratch so want to learn about what they can use or you may just want to understand the difference between Perlite and Vermiculite.
-Either way your house plants will only be as healthy as their roots so it's important to understand and encourage good root health and this starts with understanding the materials that surround and support them.
+Others take enjoyment from creating their own "blends" from scratch so want to learn about what they can use or you may just want to get to grips with the difference between Perlite and Vermiculite.
+Either way, your houseplants will only be as healthy as their roots so it's important to understand and encourage good root health and this starts with understanding the materials that surround and support them.

-As a general rule all house plants need a growing medium that is sufficiently "open" and "loose" enough to allow it's roots to grow through quite easily, but not so open that the plant is unable to remain anchored in the pot.
+As a general rule all houseplants need a growing medium that is sufficiently "open" and "loose" enough to allow its roots to grow through quite easily, but not so open that the plant is unable to remain anchored in the pot.

 If a growing medium can hold water and also allow air into it, then it can support microorganisms and also hold nutrients which are essential for plant health and growth.
 A good indoor potting mix will allow the above to happen.

 The use of Peat has become increasingly controversial in many countries in recent years.
-It's a truly exceptional growing medium for almost all house plants, providing ideal moisture and nutrient retention and is quite slow to break down.
+It's a truly exceptional growing medium for almost all houseplants, providing ideal moisture and nutrient retention and is quite slow to break down.
 It's cheap and readily available in the majority of supermarkets and garden center's, it's also the most likely soil mix you will find in the pots of your recently brought plants.

 The issue is that Peat comes from naturally forming peatlands which are the most effective carbon sinks in the world.
 Harvesting these peatlands destroys the surrounding environments and allows more C02 to exist in the atmosphere and ultimately influences climate change.
 It takes too long to form to be classed as truly renewable, so basically it's not sustainable because realistically we can't replace what we use.